-Never get under the lower unit while it is tilted, even when the tilt- support lever is locked.
-Severe injury could occur if the outboard accidentally falls.

-Put the outboard in a vertical position (not tilted).

-Be sure the outboard is securely fastened to the transom or a stable stand.
-You could be severely injured if the outboard falls on you.

-- Place a suitable container under the gearcase. - 3) Remove the oil drain plug.
+- Be sure the outboard is securely fastened to the transom or a stable stand.
+You could be severely injured if the outboard falls on you. - Never get under the lower unit while it is tilted, even when the tilt-support lever/knob is locked.
+Severe injury could occur if the outboard accidentally falls. - Tilt the outboard motor so that the oil drain plug is at the lowest point possible. - Place a suitable container under the gear-case. - 3) Remove the oil drain plug 1).